mesonbuild/meson/README.md

 `meson <source directory> <build directory>`

+Depending on how you obtained Meson the command might also be called `meson.py` instead of plain `meson`.
+In the rest of this document we are going to use the latter form.

 You can omit either of the two directories, and Meson will substitute the current directory and autodetect what you mean.
 This allows you to do things like this: